-I started following our October How I Did It subject Jen Correa on Twitter and Facebook when I was fact-checking her story last summer (check out her blog, too).
+I started following our October How I Did It subject Jen Correa on Twitter and Facebook when I was fact-checking her story last summer.
 The Staten Island resident lost her home and possessions in Hurricane Sandy in October 2012, and shares her story of overcoming grief through running.

 Today, Jen was nominated as the DailyBurn’s “20 Most Inspirational Runners in the U.S.” — and well-deserved, I say!
 I found her story of resilience so moving (our How I Did It writers get me choked up every time); the opening scene of her house being swallowed by the water was so frightening.
 All I could think was, How on earth do you recover from that?